The day my son died, I fed him his early morning feeding at 5:30am and he went back to sleep.

 I told him the story of the 3 Little Pigs.
 He loved that story, especially the part where the big bad wolf said, “Little pigs, little pigs come out!”
 And then the little pigs said “Nooooooooohhh, we’re not gonna come out.”

-By the time I got to the sitter’s house, he was sleepy from riding in the car.
-I remember waiting at the door after ringing the doorbell and looking at him in his car seat.
-He was drowsy and trying not to fall asleep.
-He was wearing a pale yellow onesy with a beach scene printed on the chest … sand and a striped umbrella, a palm tree and a beach ball.
+By the time I got to the sitter’s house, he was sleepy.
+I waited at the door after ringing the doorbell and looked at him in his car seat.
+He was wearing a pale yellow onesy with a beach scene on the chest … sand and a striped umbrella, a palm tree and a beach ball.
 I didn’t put shorts or pants on him that day.
 Just white socks.

 I learned from reading about infant/child loss that all parents feel guilty about their child’s death.
 The guilt is natural because we think we “should” have known something was wrong or we should have done something differently … it was our job to take care of our child and we didn’t do it.
 Thus no matter the circumstances, we feel guilty.